 We are broken into groups.
 The scientists who will do experiments on our simulated mission.
 Mission control, with CAPCOM (communications) and Payload specialists and of course flight director.
 Then there are the people flying the shuttle itself.
 Four bloggers with various talents.
 An actor, and Snapchat celeb, a pilot, a new travel blogger and a veteran travel writer too.

-The day starts early.
-We assemble at Werhner Von Braun Center and the various travel writes are divided into groups according to the tours signed up for.
-A quick drop off at the Botanical Centre and we are on our way to Space Camp.
+We assemble at Werhner Von Braun Center and the various travel writers are divided into groups according to the tours signed up for.
+A quick drop off at the Botanical Center and we are on our way to Space Camp.
 Impossible to miss this from pretty much anywhere in Huntsville.
 Look for the gigantic rockets visible from any motel, hotel, or mall in Huntsville.
 Even late last night we spied it while we were driving down the highway in a taxi.
 Now here we are.

 A brief discussion of how each role in the flight simulator works ends up with me role playing CAP COM.
 Basically, the communications person.
 Margarita is flight director.